 Recent dance collaborations include Port of Embarkation (2016) for Zaccho Dance Theater’s Aerial Arts Festival, He Moved Swiftly . . .
 (2013) with Dancers' Group, Between Me and the Other World (2012) with Zaccho Dance Theater, and Cross Currents (2007) with Dimensions Dance Theater, supported by the Creative Work Fund for which Dr. Brown received an Isadora Duncan Award in Music nomination.
-Theater commissions include the scores for San Francisco's American Conservatory Theater's world premiere production of Philip Gotanda's After the War (2007), and Cherylene Lee’s world premiere of The Legacy Codes (2003) for Theatre Works in Palo Alto, CA and The Actors’ Delicatessen (1982) for Intersection Theater for the Arts.
+Theater commissions include the scores for San Francisco's American Conservatory Theater's world premiere production of Philip Gotanda's After the War (2007), Cherylene Lee’s world premiere of The Legacy Codes (2003) for Theatre Works in Palo Alto, CA and The Actors’ Delicatessen (1982) for Intersection Theater for the Arts.